naftalic/ddmif/introduction.md

 Despite market efficiency, there are systematic anomalies that persist and can be profitable.
 Some examples include:

-- [Value Effect](https://www.investopedia.com/articles/financial-theory/11/trading-with-market-anomalies.asp): Low P/E stocks outperform high P/E stocks, as well as P/B, P/S, and P/D ratio stocks.
-Features: P/E, P/B, P/S, and P/D ratio.

-- [Size Effect](https://www.investopedia.com/terms/s/smallfirmeffect.asp): Small-cap stocks outperform large-cap stocks.
-Feature: Market capitalization.
+- The Value Effect refers to the observation that stocks with low price-to-earnings (P/E), price-to-book (P/B), price-to-sales (P/S), and price-to-dividend (P/D) ratios tend to outperform stocks with high ratios in the long run.
+This anomaly suggests that investors can potentially achieve higher returns by investing in undervalued stocks.

+- The Size Effect refers to the observation that small-cap stocks tend to outperform large-cap stocks over time.
+This anomaly suggests that small companies may offer higher growth potential, but also come with higher risks compared to large established companies.

-- [January Effect[(https://www.investopedia.com/articles/financial-theory/11/trading-with-market-anomalies.asp): Small-cap and poor-performing stocks tend to outperform in January.
+- The January Effect refers to the observation that small-cap and poor-performing stocks tend to outperform in the month of January.
+This anomaly may be driven by tax-loss selling at the end of the year and window dressing by fund managers at the start of the new year.
-Features: Low market capitalization and low returns in previous year.

-- Calendar Effect: Outperformance is observed on specific days of the week, Halloween, weather events, etc.
+- The Calendar Effect refers to the observation of outperformance on specific days of the week, such as Halloween, or in response to weather events.
+This anomaly may be driven by investor behavior and psychological factors.
-Features: Day of the week, Halloween, weather, daylight savings, etc.

-- [Neglected-Firm Effect](https://www.investopedia.com/articles/financial-theory/11/trading-with-market-anomalies.asp): Low analyst coverage stocks have risk-adjusted excess returns.
-Features: Number of analysts following the stock.

-- PEG Ratio Effect: Inverse relationship between PEG ratio and stock performance.
-Feature: PEG ratio.
+- The Neglected-Firm Effect refers to the observation that stocks with low analyst coverage tend to have higher risk-adjusted returns compared to stocks with high analyst coverage.
+This anomaly suggests that stocks with low analyst attention may be overlooked and undervalued, offering potential opportunities for higher returns.

+- The PEG Ratio Effect refers to the inverse relationship between a stock's price-to-earnings-to-growth (PEG) ratio and its performance.
+A low PEG ratio suggests that a stock is undervalued compared to its growth potential, while a high PEG ratio suggests that a stock is overvalued compared to its growth potential.
+The PEG ratio effect suggests that investing in stocks with low PEG ratios can lead to higher returns.

-- IPO Effect: IPOs underperform on a risk-adjusted basis in first 3-5 years.
+- The IPO Effect refers to the observation that initial public offerings (IPOs) underperform on a risk-adjusted basis in the first 3-5 years after going public.
+This anomaly may be due to several factors, including high underwriter fees, lock-up periods, and a lack of analyst coverage.
-Feature: IPO status.

-- Index-Change Effect: Stocks included in an index have positive returns, while those dropped have negative returns.
+- The Index-Change Effect refers to the observation that stocks included in an index tend to have positive returns, while those dropped from an index tend to have negative returns.
+This anomaly may be driven by passive investing strategies, as investors buy stocks in newly included companies and sell stocks in companies that are dropped from an index.
-Feature: Index-inclusion status.

-- Momentum: Stocks that perform well in one period tend to continue performing well.
+- The Momentum Effect refers to the observation that stocks that perform well in one period tend to continue performing well in the next period.
+This anomaly suggests that investors may achieve higher returns by investing in stocks with high momentum.
-Feature: Prior period return.

-- Technical Indicators: Certain technical indicators provide excess returns.
-Features: Volume, RSI, Bollinger Bands, moving average, etc.
+- The Technical Indicators Effect refers to the observation that certain technical indicators, such as volume, relative strength index (RSI), Bollinger Bands, and moving average, provide excess returns.
+This anomaly may be driven by investor behavior and technical analysis.
+However, it's important to note that technical indicators are only one piece of information and should be used in conjunction with other analysis methods for investment decisions.

-- Analyst Forecasts: Stocks with buy ratings outperform, though effect has weakened.
-Changes in ratings and earnings surprises predict returns.
+The Analyst Forecasts Effect refers to the observation that stocks with "buy" ratings from analysts tend to outperform, though this effect has weakened over time.
+Changes in analyst ratings and earnings surprises also tend to predict stock returns.
+This anomaly may be driven by the collective actions of investors following analyst recommendations, as well as by the potential for analyst conflicts of interest.
-Features: Analyst recommendations.

-- Insider Trading: Recent insider-bought stocks have excess returns and recent insider-sold stocks have negative returns.
+- The Insider Trading Effect refers to the observation that recent insider-bought stocks tend to have excess returns, while recent insider-sold stocks tend to have negative returns.
+This anomaly may be driven by the actions of corporate insiders who have access to information not available to the general public.
-Features: Insider trades.

-- Overreaction: Investors overreact to both good and bad news.
-Loser stocks tend to outperform winners over 3-5 years.
+- The Overreaction Effect refers to the observation that investors tend to overreact to both good and bad news.
+In particular, stocks that have underperformed in the past tend to outperform over the next 3-5 years.
+This anomaly may be driven by investor overconfidence, overreaction to news events, and behavioral biases.
-Features: Returns based on news events.

-- Stock Buybacks: Companies that buy back stock have positive risk-adjusted returns.
+- The Stock Buybacks Effect refers to the observation that companies that buy back their own stock tend to have positive risk-adjusted returns.
+This anomaly may be driven by the belief that stock buybacks indicate a company's confidence in its own prospects, or by the impact of buybacks on earnings per share.
-Feature: Change in treasury stock.

-- Stock Splits and Reverse Splits: Stock splits are followed by positive returns.
+- The Stock Splits and Reverse Splits Effect refers to the observation that stock splits are followed by positive returns.
+This anomaly may be driven by investor perceptions that stock splits signal a company's financial health and growth prospects.
-Feature: Signals of a stock split.

-- Spin-offs: Parent companies have excess returns after spin-off of subsidiary.
+- The Spin-Offs Effect refers to the observation that parent companies tend to have excess returns after the spin-off of a subsidiary.
+This anomaly may be driven by increased focus on the operations of the subsidiary and improved management efficiency at the parent company.
-Feature: Signals of spin-off.

-- Accruals: Low accrual companies perform better than high accrual companies.
-Feature: Accruals in prior period.
+- The Accruals Effect refers to the observation that low accrual companies tend to perform better than high accrual companies.
+Accruals refer to the amount of non-cash expenses recorded in a company's financial statements, and low accrual companies are generally considered to be of higher quality than high accrual companies.

-- Low Volatility: Low historical volatility stocks outperform high volatility stocks.
+- The Low Volatility Effect refers to the observation that low historical volatility stocks tend to outperform high volatility stocks.
+This anomaly may be driven by the tendency of investors to avoid stocks with high volatility, as well as by the belief that low volatility stocks are less risky.
-Feature: Historical volatility.

-- Low Beta: Low beta stocks outperform high beta stocks on a risk-adjusted basis.
+- The Low Beta Effect refers to the observation that low beta stocks tend to outperform high beta stocks on a risk-adjusted basis.
+Beta is a measure of a stock's volatility relative to the overall market, and low beta stocks are generally considered to be less risky than high beta stocks.
-Feature: Historical beta.

-- Liquidity: Less liquid stocks have higher returns than more liquid stocks.
-Features: Share turnover and Amihud liquidity.

-- Crowding: Stocks invested in by many money managers underperform less invested-in stocks.
-Features: Holdings-based measure and return-based measure of saturation by managers.
+- The Liquidity Effect refers to the observation that less liquid stocks tend to have higher returns than more liquid stocks.
+This anomaly may be driven by the tendency of investors to demand a higher return for investing in less liquid stocks, as well as by the difficulty of trading in and out of less liquid stocks.

+- The Crowding Effect refers to the observation that stocks invested in by many money managers tend to underperform less invested-in stocks.
+This anomaly may be driven by the difficulty of selling positions in crowded stocks, as well as by the tendency of managers to follow similar investment strategies, leading to reduced diversification.
+Crowding can be measured using holdings-based and return-based measures of saturation by money managers.

 # Behavioral Anomalies